 Among these 4 different garage floor coating options, polyaspartic floor coatings are your best bet for damage protection and durability.
 These floor coatings come with a lifetime warranty, so you don’t need to worry about needing to reapply them.
 They are UV stable, so in addition to their customizability, you don’t need to worry about their colors changing.
 They’re very quick to apply and cure, so you can get use of your garage back after a mere 24 hours.

 Polyaspartic floor coatings are the most expensive of these garage floor coating options, and necessitate professional application, due to how fast they cure.
 They can also get slippery if they don’t have a grit additive.

 Do You Need A Garage Floor Coating?

-Are you torn about what garage floor coating option is best for you?
+Are you torn between several garage floor coating options?
 Surface Bella Garage Floor Coatings can help!
 We offer high quality garage floor coatings, and will happily answer any questions you may have.
 Contact us today for more information or to get an estimate!